When to Fly Fish the Missouri River

 Craig to Dearborn

 From the Craig bridge downstream for a couple of river miles, the river resembles the Holter to Craig stretch in features and characteristics.
-When you pass the Stickney Creek access, the river begins to narrow slightly, and the water picks up.
+The river begins to narrow slightly when you pass the Stickney Creek access, and the water picks up.
 This is an excellent section for casting and swinging streamers in the long, narrow runs and up against the bank.

 Seasons on the Missouri River